Enrolment in the National Cervical Screening Programme

 Withdrawing from the programme

-You can choose not to be enrolled and still have a smear test, but your information will not be stored on the register.
+You can choose not to be enrolled and still have a smear test, but your screening information will not be stored on the register.
 You and your smear taker will need to work out the best way to manage your reminders and results.
 Don’t worry – you can re-enrol at any time.

 Talk to your smear taker about how to withdraw from the programme or fill in the 'Request to withdraw from the National Cervical Screening Programme' form here.